ryantd42/NY-Legislative-Git/2023/A6739B-2023/bill.md

   (2) Qualified solar energy system equipment expenditures.
 (A) The term "qualified  solar  energy  system equipment expenditures" means expendi- tures for:
-  (i) the purchase of solar energy system equipment which  is  installed in  connection  with  residential  property which is (I) located in this state and (II) which is used by the taxpayer as [his or her] THEIR prin-

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07582-06-3
+  LBD07582-08-3
- A. 6739--A  2
+ A. 6739--B  2

- cipal residence at the time the solar energy system equipment is  placed in service;
+  (i) the purchase of solar energy system equipment which  is  installed in  connection  with  residential  property which is (I) located in this state and (II) which is used by the taxpayer as [his or her] THEIR prin- cipal residence at the time the solar energy system equipment is  placed in service;
   (ii) the lease of solar energy system equipment under a written agree-